 Snyder makes appointment, reappointment to Natural Resources Commission

-LANSING, Mich. – Gov. Rick Snyder today announced the appointment of Vicki Pontz, of Portland, and the reappointment of John Matonich, of Davison, to the Natural Resources Commission.
+LANSING, Mich. – Gov. Rick Snyder today announced the appointment of Christine Crumbaugh, of St. Louis, and the reappointment of J.R.
+Richardson, of Ontonagon, to the Michigan Natural Resources Commission.

-The seven-member commission works to conserve, protect and manage the state's natural and cultural resources.
+The seven-member commission works to conserve, protect and manage the state's natural resources.
 No more than four members may be from the same political party.